compat-project/QCG-PilotJob/README.md

           QCG PJM.

     Raises:
-        InternalError - in case of unexpected result format ConnectionError - if connection has not been established yet or non zero exit code
+        InternalError - in case of request processing internal error ConnectionError - in case of lack of connection to the service or nonzero response code.
     """
     def info(self, names)
 ```